krbarounis/Predicting_Gentrification/README.md

 In order to provide meaning/context for the clusters, I compared the mean value for the county to the mean value for each cluster across the 6 variables mentioned above.
 I then created my own labels for those clusters based on this comparison:
 - **Gentrifying**: these are census tracts which saw larger increases in 5/6 variables when compared to the baseline (county average), with the one exception being percent change in non-White population, for which a decline is typically associated with gentrification.
-- **Becoming more affordable**: these are census tracts which saw either smaller increases, or overall declines in 5/6 variables when compared to the baseline
+- **Becoming more affordable**: these are census tracts which saw either smaller increases, or overall declines in 5/6 variables when compared to the baseline paired with a higher than average increase in the non-White population
-- **Remaining costly**: these are census tracts which saw changes that were in line with those of the baseline for all variables.
-I thought "remaining costly" was fitting given that, on average, Boston experienced large increases in housing prices, with smaller increases in income, resulting in increasingly unaffordable neighborhoods.
+- **Becoming more costly**: these are census tracts which saw changes that were in line with those of the baseline for all variables.
+I thought "Becoming more costly" was fitting given that, on average, Boston experienced large increases in housing prices, with smaller increases in income, resulting in increasingly unaffordable neighborhoods.
+This census tract matched the average well.

 ![](/Images/Cluster_radar_plot.png)

 ## Classifying
 After assigning labels to the clusters, I built a classification model, where the target variable is the cluster/label and the feature space is the data from the 2000 census, i.e. the "starting point" of a census tract.
-This step in the project helped answer the question of, how necessary is it to know exactly how variables are changing over time to predict gentrification?
+This step in the project helped answer the question: how necessary is it to know exactly how variables are changing over time to identify gentrification?
 Can we foresee gentrification simply based on point in time data?

-### Baseline model: Dummy Classifier
+### Modeling
 I started by running a Dummy Classifier on my data to create a baseline accuracy score.
 This model defaults to predictnig the most frequent class for every observation, and therefore acheieved an accuracy score of 43% on the training set and 42% on the testing set.

-### Final model: Random Forest
+The Random Forest model resulted in an accuracy score 75% and 59% on the training and testing set, respectively, using the following parameters.

 ### Implementing SMOTE:
 Given the class imbalance in my dataset, my model naturally performs worse when predicting the smallest class, which in this case is the gentrifying group.
 To address this, I implemented SMOTE (synthetic minority over-sampling technique).